galaguna/HEPPIE_pitch_estimation_algorithm/README.md

 If you mention this model in a publication, I ask that you include these citations for the model:

 * Laguna-Sanchez, G.A.
 (2024).
-Alpha-stable based stochastic GMMS memristor model.  https://github.com/galaguna/HEPPIE_pitch_estimation_algorithm.
+HEPPIE, a simple and practical pith estimation algorithm.  https://github.com/galaguna/HEPPIE_pitch_estimation_algorithm.

 ## COPYRIGHT AND LICENSE